gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Show Gumption's resourcefulness (quiet competence)
 -   Chapter opens with Gumption observing tearful family discussion at the Roo house
     -   Sindy didn't mean to show her powers
+    -   Ashamed/frightened of having hurt Leaf
-    -   Now she has to be taken for testing in Sandy Bend (Operators' rules and the mayor agrees)
+    -   Now she has to be taken for testing in Sandy Bend by the Operators
+    -   Able will be back that evening with the wagon (it hauls heavy deliveries on the last run of the month)
-    -   Stage will be back this evening, Sindy is to be on it tomorrow morning
+    -   Sindy is to be on it tomorrow morning
 -   Gumption visits Bots' End again
     -   Helps clean Crusher
     -   Talks to Dockety, who suggests Gumption enrol in mechanics' school in Sandy Bend
     -   See Gumption's self-doubt
-    -   But the suggestion gives him an idea
+    -   But the suggestion gives him the idea to stow away
-    -   Gets some gear from Dockety (unspecified, but will become clear later)
--   Maddy leaves Sindy a note
--   He and Maddy sneak into the barn
-    -   She and Gumption stow away with the mail
+-   He sneaks into the barn to stow away with the mail
+    -   Discovers that Maddy has stowed away as well
+    -   She left Sindy a note
-    -   Conversation in the dark
+    -   They have a conversation in the dark

 ### Chapter 5: Rolling (Maddy's PoV / day 3)

 -   Goals:
     -   Get the protagonists into danger
-    -   First hints that the Operators are not what they seem
 -   Maddy and Gumption wake to the sound of anguish
+    -   Sindy wants her sister
     -   Mama Roo doesn't want Sindy to go
-    -   Sindy wants her sister
-    -   Thoughtful rewriting her letter (flirting with Miz Nabbles)
+    -   Able is fussing about schedule (get to see how bots can reconfigure themselves)
 -   Passengers:
-    -   The stage itself (simple-minded hauler: comment on how no one knows how to make or repair bots' brains any more)
-    -   Special Blazes, Thoughtful, and Bee Six Vee
-    -   Able (a bit nervous about the stage being so crowded)
+    -   Able (who is also the wagon, and a bit nervous about the wagon being so crowded)
-    -   Special Leaf and Sindy
+    -   Special Blazes, Thoughtful, and Bee Six Vee (trailing behind)
-    -   Dockety
+    -   Sindy
     -   The stowaways
 -   Half a day to get to the Observatory
     -   The Mire on one side